 Scaling from the margins occurs in two main ways: idea adoption, namely the spread of new approaches across an education ecosystem, and delivery innovation, the development of new ways to deliver education to marginalized children and youth.
-With the former, effective new approaches to improving components of the teaching and learning process-from curriculum, to materials, to teacher development-have spread across education ecosystems and been adopted by different actors.
-With the latter, new education delivery approaches for the most marginalized communitiessuch as distance learning models or alternative education programs-have developed and grown within and across countries.
+With the former, effective new approaches to improving components of the teaching and learning We identified 14 core ingredients, in process-from curriculum, to materials, different combinations depending on to teacher development-have spread the context, contribute to scaling quality across education ecosystems and been learning.
+Each of these ingredients is central for scaling effective approaches adopted by different actors.
+With the latter, new education delivery approaches that improve learning.
+Their importance for the most marginalized communitiesis frequently reinforced from evidence such as distance learning models or in the broader scaling literature.
+They alternative education programs-have include essential elements for designing, delivering, financing, and enabling developed and grown within and across scaling of quality education. countries.